thisisqubika/guides/style/swift/README.md

 }
 ```

-_Rationale:_ Extensions are a tool provided by the language that allows to make code clearer, adding functionality instead of having to relay to other abstractions that may not be clear at first glance.
+_Rationale:_ Extensions are a tool provided by the language that allows us to make code clearer, adding functionality instead of having to rely to other abstractions that may not be clear at first glance.
 Using extension makes it look as another method from the object.

 #### Omit type parameters where possible